Using Conda Environments

 Install from YAML

 Here is an example of creating a conda environment from a YAML file.
 With the -n name argument an environment will be created in the location specified in your .condarc file.
-The -p /path/to/new/env flag can be used to place the environment in a specific location:
+The -p /path/to/new/env flag can be used to place the environment in a specific location.
+The conda tool is recommended over mamba when exporting environments:

-[rcs@scc1 ~] mamba env create -n polymer_env -f environment.yml
+[rcs@scc1 ~] conda env create -n polymer_env -f environment.yml

 In the above example, we installed Polymer from the distributed YAML file.